-Farmers use crop insurance to financially recover from natural disasters and volatile market fluctuations; pay their bankers, fertilizer suppliers, equipment providers and landlords; purchase their production inputs for the next season; and give them the confidence to make long-term investments that will increase their production efficiency.
+When confronted with yield or revenue losses, farmers use crop insurance indemnities to financially recover from natural disasters and volatile market fluctuations; pay their bankers, fertilizer and seed suppliers, equipment providers, and landlords; purchase their production inputs for the next season; and give them the overall confidence to make long-term land improvement and infrastructure investments that increase their production efficiency.

-This may explain why most farm leaders across the country have called crop insurance their top risk management tool and a policy priority heading into the Farm Bill debate.
+This may explain why most farm leaders across the country have called Federal crop insurance their top risk management tool and a policy priority during recent Farm Bill debates.
 Of course, others also benefit when farmers have proper protection against uncontrollable risks.
 For example:

 - Every American consumer relies upon agriculture for food and clothes, and agriculture accounts for nearly five percent of America’s economy and around 10 percent of U.S. employment.
-Therefore, it is in the public interest to have a financially stable agricultural sector and a publicly-supported safety net for farmers, who increasingly face variable weather patterns and unfair competition from foreign countries that subsidize heavily and violate international trade rules.
-Crop insurance is a critical part of this safety net.
+Therefore, it is in the public interest to have a financially stable agricultural sector and a strong, publicly-supported crop insurance safety net for farmers, who increasingly face variable weather patterns and unfair competition from foreign countries that subsidize heavily, and often violate international trade rules.